Loretto Volunteer Program

 Type of Placement

-St. Louis, MO Washington, DC New York City, NY El Paso, TX
+St. Louis, MO; Washington, DC; New York City, NY; El Paso, TX; Denver, CO

 Willingness to learn, appropriate education/training for assignment, passion for peace and justice movements, compassion, commitment to inclusivity, and a sense of humor.

-Room & board, transportation stipend, personal stipend, and health insurance.
-End-of-year educational award available to those who qualify.
+Room & board, transportation stipend, personal stipend, and health insurance. $3,000 educational award and $1,000 relocation stipend upon completion of service year.

-Volunteer community houses in Washington, D.C., St. Louis, MO, and El Paso, TX
+Volunteer community houses exist in Denver, CO, Washington, D.C., St. Louis, MO, and El Paso, TX.

 434 Buchanan Street NW